microsoft/TypeScript-Website/packages/handbook-v1/en/tutorials/React.md

 function Hello({ name, enthusiasmLevel = 1 }: Props) {
   if (enthusiasmLevel <= 0) {
-    throw new Error('You could be a little more enthusiastic. :D');
+    throw new Error("You could be a little more enthusiastic. :D");
   }

   return (